Spine Race Winter Kit List

 These notes help clarify the common question about the Medical Kit.

-Rehydration Salts: These must be dioralyte or own brand rehydration salts, electrolyte tablets or salt tablets are not the same and will not pass.
+Rehydration Salts: These must be dioralyte or similar other brand rehydration salts, electrolyte tablets or salt tablets are not the same and will not pass.

 Tape: Only K Tape will count and you must carry the correct tape and spares sufficient for the event.
 Carry and use what you wish but you must carry the mandatory amounts and spares.